box/developer.box.com/content/guides/tooling/sdks/index.md

 - **Full API support**: New Box SDKs empower developers with complete coverage of the Box API ecosystem.
 You can access all the latest features and functionalities offered by Box and build feature-rich applications.
 - **Rapid API updates**: The new auto-generation development approach allows you to add Box APIs to SDKs at a much faster pace (in a matter of days).
 This means you can leverage the most up-to-date features in your applications without delay.
 - **Embedded documentation**: All objects and parameters are documented directly in the source code of the SDK so all the necessary information is stored in one place.
-- **Enhanced convenience methods**: The newly introduced convenience methods cover various aspects such as authentication, chunk uploads, exponential back-offs, automatic retries, type checkers which help to ensure that you’re using variables correctly, and much more.
+- **Enhanced convenience methods**: The newly introduced convenience methods cover various aspects such as authentication, chunk uploads, exponential back-offs, automatic retries, type checkers that help to ensure that you’re using variables correctly, and much more.

 <!-- i18n-enable localize-links -->